Tame Class Field Theory for Global Function Fields: Preliminaries

 \end{defn}

-Further details about these groups can be found in \cite{Sti} for $\m = 0$ and in~\cite{HPP} for general $\m$.
+Further details about these groups can be found in \cite{main}{Sti} for $\m = 0$ and in~\cite{main}{HPP} for general $\m$.
 We abbreviate $\D(L) = \D_0(L)$ and $\H(L) = \H_0(L)$, which are the usual group of divisors and its subgroup of principal divisors.

 \begin{rmk} Notice that $\D_\m(L)$ depends only on the support of $\m$ while $\H_\m(L)$ and $\Cl_\m(L)$ depend on $\m$ itself.
 Later we will also use, and prove, that $\Cl_\m(L) / n \Cl_\m(L)$ depends again only on the support of $\m$ when $n$ is coprime to $q$. \end{rmk}